coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 you can command the animal to defend a specific other character.

 Down (DC 15): The animal breaks off from combat or otherwise backs down.
-An animal that doesn't know this trick continues to fight until it must flee (due to injury, a fear effect, or the like) or its opponent is defeated.
+An animal that doesn’t know this trick continues to fight until it must flee (due to injury, a fear effect, or the like) or its opponent is defeated.